nahidn4p/esp8226-dashboard-weather-wifimanager/README.md

-# esp8226-dashboard-weather-wifimanager

-# ESP8266 WiFi Connect Dashboard
+# ESP8266 WiFi Connect + Weather Dashboard

 This project runs on an **ESP8266 (e.g., NodeMCU, Wemos D1 mini)** and provides a web dashboard with live weather data from **OpenWeatherMap**, device information, and LED control.